SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/show-sales-targets.md

 11. Edit the formatting.
 Depending on which chart type you have selected, you have additional options under **Formatting**:

-    * Big number: You can edit the colours used to display sales targets.
+    * Big number: You can edit the colours used to display targets.
-    * Gauge chart: Use the option **Mark target at** to set the sales target on the gauge chart.
+    * Gauge chart: Use the option **Mark target at** to set the target on the gauge chart.

 12. Click ![icon][img1] to [add a translation][3] to the tile name, titles and labels.